Got a question not answered in our Clients area? Contact our support teams.

 He is currently chairman of Javelin Group, a retail consultancy.
 He has degrees from Manchester University and Harvard Business School.
 Sir Geoff was knighted in 1993 and became chairman of the British Retail Consortium in July 2006.

-Chris is Chairman of British Gas Insurance (BGI), a leading UK Insurer, and also holds a number of NED roles within the Centrica Group, including Chairman of British Gas Finance Ltd, a regulated Consumer Credit business.
+Chris Stern, FCCA, FCMI, is currently the Chairman of British Gas Insurance and holds a number of Non-Executive Director roles within the Centrica Group.

 “I wish to thank your staff for all the great help they gave me when I was in so much debt.They were a pillar of support to me.”
 (Leslie, Essex)